TUW-GEO/smecv-grid/README.rst

 Description
 ===========
-Grid definition of the 0.25 degree Discrete Global Grid (DGG) used for the creation of the CCI soil moisture products and the Copernicus Climate Change Service products.
+Grid definition of the 0.1 and the 0.25 degree Discrete Global Grid (DGG) used for the creation of the CCI soil moisture products and the Copernicus Climate Change Service products.

 Full Documentation